 Millions of Muslims gather together to observe important holy days.
 Because Muslims follow a lunar calendar, the dates for the observances shift forward by about 11 days each year.

-Rumi (30 September 1207–17 December 1273) was a 13th-century Persian poet, jurist, theologian, and Sufi mystic.
+Rumi was a 13th-century Persian poet, jurist, theologian, and Sufi mystic.
 His importance is considered to transcend national and ethnic borders.
-His poems have beenwidely translated into many of the world’s languages and transposed into variousformats.
+Rumi’s poems have been translated into many of the world’s languages and transposed into various formats.
 In 2007, he was described as the “most popular poet in America.”